Delta Delta Chapter of Sigma Chi Fraternity

 Legacy of Leadership

-Leadership, Scholarship and Brotherhood
+Leadership, Scholarship, and Brotherhood

-Sigma Chi at Purdue University fosters an environment through the actions of its undergraduate members that develops tomorrow’s leaders, emphasizes academic excellence, and builds life long bonds of friendship.
+Sigma Chi at Purdue University fosters an environment through the actions of its undergraduate members that develops tomorrow’s leaders, emphasizes academic excellence, and builds lifelong bonds of friendship.

 Campus, Fraternity Recognition